Power Generation Markets

 Fossil Fuel Power Plants

-There are over 10,000 power generating plants in the US alone that consume coal, oil and gas, and an estimated 95,000 worldwide.
+There are approximately 10,000 power plants in the United States, many of which still use coal, oil and gas, and many more worldwide.
 In most power stations, mechanical power is produced by a heat engine which converts thermal energy into rotational energy but the second law of thermodynamics states that not all thermal energy can be transformed into mechanical power.

 Consequently, virtually every power plant generates substantial amounts of waste heat, a certain amount of which is not recoverable using current technology.
-As with other waste heat recovery applications, using a MicroPower device to access and convert this heat would allow energy producers to significantly boost their output, with little effect on overall operating costs.
+As with other waste heat recovery applications, using a MicroPower device to access and convert this heat would allow energy producers to boost their output or provide power for internal use, with little effect on overall operating costs.

 Concentrated Solar Power Plants